 The SENCo has a specialist SEN diploma in dyslexia and literacy difficulties and also has achieved the National qualification for SENCos.

-Sandylands employs an Educational Psychologist who works with the school one day each week.
-The school also employs an assistant Educational psychologist who provides therapeutic support to pupils weekly.
+Sandylands employs an Educational Psychologist who works with the school one day each week and an assistant Educational Psychologist who provides therapeutic support to pupils weekly.

 The school also employs Specialist teachers for children with Hearing and Visual Impairments, and an Habilitation specialist for children with Visual Impairments.

-Further advice and assessment is provided through liaison with outside agencies such as the Lancashire SEND service, Speech and Language therapy, Physiotherapy or Occupational Therapy.
+Further advice and assessment is provided through liaison with outside agencies such as the Lancashire Inclusion service, Speech and Language therapy, Physiotherapy or Occupational Therapy.